r-mayer/r-mayer/README.md

 - I am currently reinforcing my knowledge in HMTL and CSS (which I have more ability to work with) and deepening my studies in Javascript.

+- For that, I'm practicing in several different ways.
+One of them is solving FrontendMentor challenges (https://www.frontendmentor.io/profile/r-mayer)

 - Next step is to start my studies in React.js, Next.js and Typescript.